 To accommodate the growing number of graduates and family members over the years, the ceremony has moved to an outdoor setting.
 Academic and spiritual texts and chosen and read by a few select seniors to represent an aspect of their particular fields of study or to speak on behalf of communities of faith at Kenyon.
 In place of a sermon, an address is given by a representative of the College who has been selected by a vote of the graduating class.
 The invocation and benediction, which call to mind the historic purpose of Baccalaureate, are carefully framed by the participating religious leaders to reflect Kenyon's commitment to being an open and inclusive community.

 The 2015 Baccalaureate speaker was Kenyon's Donald L. Rogan Professor of Religious Studies Royal Rhodes.
-Watch his talk online.
+Watch Professor Rhodes' talk online.